Wave of grief as mortal remains of soldiers reach their native places; Anti-China protests in several parts

 "He is a great martyr and I am proud of him.
 He last talked to us on Monday but no one knew that was his last call," said Jagir.
 Satnam's younger brother Sukhchain Singh, who is also serving in the Army, said his brother sacrificed his life for the nation and he was proud of him.

 Naib Subedar Mandeep Singh and Sepoy Gurtej Singh are the other two soldiers from Punjab.
-Prime Minister Narendra Modi led the nation in playing tributes to the soldiers.
+Prime Minister Narendra Modi led the nation in paying tributes to the soldiers.

 India wants peace but is capable of giving befitting reply if instigated, he said and asserted that the sacrifice of the army men will not go in vain.
 The PM, who was speaking on day two of the virtual conference with chief ministers on the coronavirus crisis, also observed a few minutes of silence along with the other leaders in memory of the bravehearts.